purescript/documentation/PureScript-Conf-2015.md

 PureScript Conf is a _free_, one-day conference concentrating on the PureScript language and its libraries.

+PureScript Conf is sponsored by [SlamData](http://slamdata.com), an open source company that builds analytics and reporting software for NoSQL data stores.

 ## Where?

 PureScript Conf will be colocated with [LambdaConf](http://degoesconsulting.com/lambdaconf-2015).